We Fight For Justice For Families Of Wrongful Death Victims

-Persons, organizations, and governmental entities can be held financially accountable for fatal accidents involving negligence toward the well being and safety of others.
-Liability involves forseeability: should the negligent party have foreseen dangers associated with their actions or inactions?
+Persons, organizations and governmental entities can be held financially accountable for fatal accidents.
+Liability involves foreseeability: should the negligent party have foreseen dangers associated with their actions or inactions?
+An experienced wrongful death attorney can be invaluable in helping a victim’s survivors evaluate their options.

 It is not necessary to prove intentional misconduct.
 For example, the driver of a car who is busy texting a message to a friend certainly doesn’t intend to cross the median and kill another driver.
 However, that driver should have foreseen the dangers associated with trying to text and drive at the same time.

-At the St. Cloud / Sartell area law office of attorney Stephen Gabrielson, I help the families of wrongful death victims take legal action in Minnesota courts.
-My goal is to help you and your family get the full and fair recovery you are owed.
+At Gabrielson Law Offices, Ltd., we help the families of wrongful death victims take legal action in Minnesota courts.
+Our goal is to help you and your family get the full and fair recovery you are owed.

 Nothing can ever truly replace the comfort and companionship your loved one gave you.
 But, a wrongful death claim holds wrongdoers accountable for their actions.
 Such a claim also helps your family move forward by giving you the resources you need for support.